As adopted by AGM, April 2018

-3. Membership shall be open to all who are interested on payment of an Annual Subscription to be paid by the 30th September each year.
-Rates of subscription shall be approved at a general meeting of the Society.
+3. Membership shall be open to all who are interested on payment of an Annual Subscription.
+Rates of subscription will be approved at a general meeting of the Society.

-7. An Annual General Meeting shall be held and a minimum of five other or outings shall be arranged each year.
-The Council shall have the power to call Extraordinary General Meetings as required, and must do so on the demand of any twelve members of the Society.
+7. An Annual General Meeting shall be held and a minimum of five other events.
+The Committee shall have the power to call an Extraordinary General Meeting if required and must do so on the demand of twelve members of the Society.
+The quorum for Annual and Extraordinary General Meetings shall be twelve full members of the Society.

-8. Subject to direction from the Annual General Meeting the Council shall be empowered to make such arrangements as are necessary for meetings, publications and research projects and to arrange for the custodianship of archives and objects which may be committed to the Society’s care.
+8. Subject to direction from the Annual General Meeting the Committee shall be empowered to make the necessary arrangements for events, publications and research projects and to arrange for the safe custody of archives and objects that have been committed to the Society’s care.

-10. The terms of this constitution shall be altered only at the Annual General Meeting of the Society and upon the two weeks’ notice to members of details of the proposed change and then upon a two-thirds majority vote of the meeting.
+10. The terms and conditions of this constitution shall be altered only at the Annual or Extraordinary General Meeting of the Society and upon three weeks’ notice to members of details of the proposed change and then upon a two-thirds majority vote of the meeting.

 PDF Files require Adobe Reader - free to download from Adobe